Conductive homogeneity of compact metric spaces and construction of p-energy: Conductance and Poincar e constants

-Form this section, we start preparations for a proof of Theorem~\ref{SUC.thm20}.
-To begin with, we will introduce Poincar{\'e} exponent and study the relation between Poincare{\'e} and conductance exponent in this section.
-Next lemma concerns an extension of functions on $T_n$ to those on $T_{n + m}$ by means of the partition of unity $\{\vp_w\}_{w \in T_n}$ given in Lemma~\ref{MAC.lemma15}.
+From this section, we start preparations for a proof of Theorem~\ref{SUC.thm20}.
+To begin with, we will introduce Poincar{\'e} constants and study a relationship between Poincar{\'e} and conductance constants in this section.
+The next lemma concerns an extension of functions on $T_n$ to those on $T_{n + m}$ by means of the partition of unity $\{\vp_w\}_{w \in T_n}$ given in Lemma~\ref{MAC.lemma15}.

 \lemma[{\cite[(2.8) Lemma]{KusZ1}}] Let $p \ge 1$, let $A \subseteq T_n$ and let $\{\vp_w\}_{w \in A}$ be the partition of unity given in Lemma~\ref{MAC.lemma15}.
 Define $\hat{I}_{A, m}: \ell(A) \to \ell(S^m(A))$ by